No. 6/7 Notre Dame 49, Navy 39. Photos by Matt Cashore-USA TODAY Sports

 Kelly became only the second Irish coach to win 12 games in a season (Lou Holtz also did it in 1988).

-Kelly guided Notre Dame to a number one ranking among all FBS programs in the most recent NCAA Graduation Success Rate figures released in October - as the Irish became the first team to be ranked number one in the football polls and also first in graduation rates and play for the BCS title.
+Kelly guided Notre Dame to a number-one ranking among all FBS programs in the most recent NCAA Graduation Success Rate figures released in October.
+In 2012, the Irish became the first team to be ranked number one in the football polls and first in graduation rates while also playing for the BCS title.

-Three seasons at Notre Dame where he has fashioned a 28-11 record that has included six losses by a combined 19 points.
-He has helped the Irish win 20 of their last 24 games dating back to 2011.
-Kelly and Devine are the only Irish coaches to win eight or more games in each of their first three seasons at Notre Dame.
+Four seasons at Notre Dame where he has fashioned a 37-15 record that has included six losses by a combined 19 points.
+He has helped the Irish win 29 of their last 37 games dating back to 2011.

 Three seasons at Cincinnati from 2007-09, including a 34-6 record (.850) and two straight outright BIG EAST Conference title teams that earned BCS appearances in 2008 (FedEx Orange Bowl) and 2009 (Allstate Sugar Bowl).
 At the time he accepted the position at Notre Dame, he qualified as the winningest active BIG EAST football coach and the only league coach with more than 150 wins.